I love to design surface patterns. Here’s a selection of them.

 Here are close-up detail views of a selection of the textures.

-Add irregular, organic texture effects to flat colour graphics and illustrations.
+The textures are great for adding irregular, organic texture effects to flat colour graphics and illustrations.

 You could experiment with layering, changing blending modes or using colour and gradient fills to produce complex and colourful backgrounds.